marfarma/hotfix/readme.txt

 Read the "Complete Hotfix List" section in the description.
 A later version of the plugin may list the hotfixes in a special WordPress admin page.

 == Changelog ==
+= 0.6 =
+* Include JSON support for people with funky PHP setups.

 = 0.5 =
 * Upgrade procedures (not currently used)
 * Fixes a bug in WP 3.1.3 related to post_status array values